-While these slip-ups don’t always show up immediately, they quietly affect everything from your campaign results to your product strategy.
-That’s why more teams are now performing a GA4 audit to test if the numbers they’re acting on are correct.
+That’s why more teams are now performing a Google Analytics 4 audit to test if the numbers they’re acting on are correct.
 With Google Tag Manager audit tools and help from a Google Analytics Audit Service provider, businesses are catching issues early and fixing them fast.
-The story runs deeper.
-And that’s exactly why it’s worth taking a closer look before jumping into any fixes.

 How does Inaccurate GA4 Data Affect Businesses?